E-Max Crown TREATMENT SEQUENCE

 Dental crowns will protect your tooth and prevent unnecessary tooth loss due to damage done from fractures or decay.
 Fabricated from ceramic porcelain or ceramic over metal, today’s crowns are indistinguishable from your surrounding healthy teeth.

 As always, Dr. Hiller will discuss keeping good oral hygiene.
 Dental crowns do require continued brushing and flossing as you would care for your other teeth.
 Crowns or caps are known to last the longest of dental restorations, depending on placement and use.
-Contact us with any questions to request an appointment.
+Contact us with questions regarding Crown Treatments or requesting an appointment.